zlnga1001/LifePath-Coach/README.md

 - The server also returns a short-lived presigned URL for download.

 Next steps after upload: implement resume parsing (Phase B) to extract structured JSON and model text from the uploaded PDF and persist it in the DB.

+## Inspiration

+LifePath was inspired by the confusing, time-consuming process of applying to jobs and tailoring materials for different roles.
+We wanted to build a practical assistant that leverages modern LLMs to help job-seekers iterate faster, discover skill gaps, and produce tailored resumes and cover letters with less friction.

+## What it does

+- Upload and store PDF resumes securely.
+- Extract and parse resume content (Phase B) into structured JSON for downstream processing.
+- Use LLMs to generate tailored resumes and context-aware cover letters for specific job descriptions.
+- Analyze job descriptions vs. a candidate's profile to highlight skill gaps and recommend resources.
+- Provide a conversational assistant for resume feedback and application guidance.

+## How we built it

+The app combines a React + TypeScript front-end (Vite) with a small Node/Express backend that proxies sensitive AI calls.
+Google Gemini is used for LLM tasks via `services/geminiService.ts`.
+Supabase provides Postgres storage, authentication, and optional file storage; AWS S3 support is included for uploads.
+Pinecone is supported for embedding storage and vector search.
+The codebase is modular so components like the Resume Mentor, Application Assistant, and Skill Gap Analyzer can evolve independently.

+## Challenges we ran into

+- Extracting accurate structured data from arbitrary PDF resumes — PDF layouts vary widely.
+- Prompt engineering for consistent, high-quality LLM output across different resume formats.
+- Balancing privacy and usability when handling sensitive resume content and API keys.
+- Designing an embedding + retrieval flow that is both fast and cost-effective for frequent queries.

+## Accomplishments that we're proud of

+- An end-to-end upload pipeline with secure storage and metadata persistence.
+- A modular AI pipeline that can generate tailored resumes and cover letters from parsed content.
+- Flexible architecture that supports multiple storage and vector backends (Supabase, S3, Pinecone).

+## What we learned

+- LLMs greatly accelerate content generation but require careful prompts and validation.
+- Reliable PDF parsing requires layered approaches (OCR, heuristics, and ML when needed).
+- Small, server-side proxies reduce exposure of API keys and enable safer integrations.

+## What's next for LifePath

+- Harden authentication and per-user data isolation (Supabase auth / JWT).
+- Complete the Phase B resume parser and add more robust parsing tests.
+- Add analytics, user settings, and integrations (LinkedIn, job boards).
+- Improve long-term storage of embeddings and reduce inference costs with batching and caching.